-Number LED name Color/ Description Status $\bigcirc$ The system is being serviced or is requiring services. • Service OFF The system is not being serviced or does not require a service.
-The system is powered properly.
+Number LED name Color/ Status Description \bigcirc The system is being serviced or is requiring services.
+0 Service OFF The system is not being serviced or does not require a service.
+5 The system is powered properly.
 2 Power A power failure occurred in the system.
-3 Cooling fan The fans built with the PSU are running normally.
-0 status A fan failureoccurred.
-4 Temperature The internal temperature is normal and within the safety threshold. status The internal temperature exceeds the safety threshold.
-The system is operating normally.
-5 System fault The system encounters abnormal conditions.
+Cooling fan The cooling fanbuilt with the PSU are running normally. status A fan failure occurred.
+Temperature The internal temperature is normal and within the safety threshold. status The internal temperature exceeds the safety threshold.
+The system is operating normally. • System fault The system encounters abnormal conditions.

 IMPORTANT!
-If the cooling fan status lights up in -, check the cooling module inside the enclosure or the fan built with the PSU.
+If the cooling fan status lights up in , check the fan built in the PSU.

-• Drive Tray LEDs
+Drive Tray LEDs